thephpleague/omnipay/README.md

 dozens of gateways for [CI Merchant](http://ci-merchant.org/).
 It has a clear and consistent API, is fully unit tested, and even comes with an example application to get you started.

-This library is under active developemnt, and all feedback is welcome - please raise a github issue to discuss ideas, or fork the project and send a pull request.

-**Why use Omnipay instead of a gateway's official PHP package?**
+**Why use Omnipay instead of a gateway's official PHP package/example code?**

 * Because you can learn one API and use it in multiple projects using different payment gateways
 * Because if you need to change payment gateways you won't need to rewrite your code